rx-wa/ReverseImageSearchPlugin/README.md

-# BetterDiscord Plugin: Reverse Image Search
+# Plugin: Reverse Image Search

-Enhance your Discord experience with this BetterDiscord plugin that enables reverse image search for images within Discord using TinEye.
+Enhance your Discord experience with this plugin that enables reverse image search for images within Discord using TinEye.

 ## Features